This post may contain affiliate links. Please see my disclosure policy for more details.

 You can’t actually see much from the base of the tower as trees obscure the view, so if you’re going to hike up there you may as well go inside.

-Things to Do in Canberra Day 2: Anzac Parade, the Australian War Memorial & Canberra Museum and Gallery
+Day 2 Morning Itinerary: Australian War Memorial & Canberra Museum and Gallery

-One of the other interesting things to do in Canberra I’d recommend is visiting the Australian War Memorial, which was built to commemorate the sacrifice of Australian people who’d died at war.
+One of the top free things to do in Canberra is visit the Australian War Memorial, which was built to commemorate the sacrifice of Australian people who’d died at war.

 The Australian War Memorial is only a 20-minute walk from Canberra city centre.
 It’s worth taking a wander down Anzac Parade too, which has lots of war monuments dotted along the edges, as well as views all the way to Parliament House.

 Once again, Canberra delivered so much more than I was expecting!
 The Australian War Memorial is a beautiful building, and much bigger than I’d anticipated.
 It really is one of the best places to go in Canberra.

 Inside the Australian War Memorial, you can circle around the Pool of Reflection and the Eternal Flame in the Commemorative Courtyard, as well as stroll along the poppy-laden Roll of Honour, where the names of over 102,000 Australians who died at war have been inscribed in bronze on the wall.

 My favourite area was the peaceful Hall of Memory, which holds the tomb of the Unknown Australian Soldier.
 The mosaic walls, domed ceiling and stained-glass windows are absolutely beautiful.

 I had no idea the Australian War Memorial also has quite a large museum inside!
 The are interesting exhibitions covering Australia’s involvement in each major conflict.